top of page

 KISSING SHARKS?

-A trans-species and sensory ethnography of human-shark (Selachimorpha) encounters.
+A trans-species and sensory ethnography of human-shark (Selachimorpha) connections.

 Home: Welcome